nrfconnect/Asset-Tracker-Template/docs/common/customization.md

     endif # APP_DUMMY
     ```

-6. In `CMakeLists.txt`, configure the build system to include the source files of the module:
+1. In `CMakeLists.txt`, configure the build system to include the source files of the module:

     ```cmake
     target_sources(app PRIVATE ${CMAKE_CURRENT_SOURCE_DIR}/dummy.c)
     target_include_directories(app PRIVATE .)
     ```

-7. Add the module to the main application's CMakeLists.txt:
+1. Add the module to the main application's CMakeLists.txt:

     ```cmake
     add_subdirectory(src/modules/dummy)
     ```

-8. Increase `CONFIG_TASK_WDT_CHANNELS` in the `prj.conf` file to accommadate for the new module's task watchdog integration.
+1. Increase the value of the `CONFIG_TASK_WDT_CHANNELS` Kconfig option in the `prj.conf` file to accommadate for the new module's task watchdog integration.

 The dummy module is now ready to use.
 It provides the following functionality: